 The pattern will stop immediately if it encounters '-Dcom.sun.web.console.base' in the trigger process command line arguments indicating it has triggers off the Tomcat component within Sun Java Web Console.

 The patterns in this module will set the following value for the type attribute on a SI:

 The patterns will also create the following additional nodes:

 |TomcatCluster||SoftwareCluster||Apache Tomcat Application Server Cluster||BMC Discovery 11.0 and after|

-The following components/processes are identified using the combination of pattern definitions and simple identity mappings which map other known (but deemed less important in terms of application modeling) processes.
-For further details on the processes treated as primes, see Section Apache Tomcat#Application Model Produced by Software Pattern.
+The following components or processes are identified using the combination of pattern definitions and simple identity mappings which map other known (but deemed less important in terms of application modeling) processes.
+For further details on the processes treated as primes, see paragraph Application Model Produced by Software Pattern.

 |Apache Tomcat Servlet Engine|

 regex'(^|/)jsvc', regex '^.*org\.apache\.catalina\.startup\.Bootstrap'